andrewpmckenzie/node-map-reduce/README.md

 To run tests: `make test`

-To run a controller: `grunt controller:start --port PORT_NUMBER`
+To run a controller: `PORT=3000 make controller`

-To run a mapper: `grunt mapper:start --port PORT_NUMBER --controller http://CONTROLLER_ADDRESS:CONTROLLER_PORT`
+To run a mapper: `PORT=3001 CONTROLLER_ADDRESS=http://localhost:3000 make mapper`

-To run a reducer: `grunt reducer:start --port PORT_NUMBER --controller http://CONTROLLER_ADDRESS:CONTROLLER_PORT`
+To run a reducer: `PORT=3002 CONTROLLER_ADDRESS=http://localhost:3000 make reducer`

-To run a partitioner: `grunt partitioner:start --port PORT_NUMBER --controller http://CONTROLLER_ADDRESS:CONTROLLER_PORT`
+To run a partitioner: `PORT=3003 CONTROLLER_ADDRESS=http://localhost:3000 make partitioner`

 To make a request: